dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

   - then later people have a lot of questions or an overeagerness to placate any dissent to the official story

+- so you see, knowledge of social physics in itself can lead to some pretty dark places. this is the inspiration for alchemy and this series is effectively a post-doctoral masterpiece on methodological alchemy.

 - TODO: add <span id="fdsa-note"></span> to create a bootstrap label in <p> tags that can fold/unfold a quote/note below